 On May 14, 2007, VistaPrint Technologies Limited filed a patent infringement lawsuit against 123Print, Inc. and Drawing Board (US), Inc., subsidiaries of Taylor Corporation, in the United States District Court for the District of Minnesota.
 The complaint in the lawsuit asserts that the defendants have infringed and continue to infringe three U.S. patents owned by VistaPrint Technologies Limited related to browser-based tools for online product design.
 The complaint seeks an injunction against the defendants and the recovery of damages.
 The defendants filed their Answer and Counterclaims to the complaint on June 7, 2007, in which they denied the infringement allegations and asserted counterclaims for declaratory judgment of invalidity, unenforceability and non-infringement of the patents-in-suit.
 In August 2007, another Taylor Corporation subsidiary, Taylor Strategic Accounts, Inc., was added as an additional defendant in the case.
 The exchange of relevant documents and records and the depositions of fact witnesses in connection with the allegations of the parties have been substantially completed.
 In early June 2008, newly discovered third party prior art documents were introduced into the litigation.
 These documents had not been reviewed and considered by the U.S. Patent Office prior to issuance of the patents-in-suit.
 For that reason, on June 30, 2008, VistaPrint Technologies Limited requested the United States District Court to stay the litigation to provide the U.S. Patent Office an opportunity to reexamine the patents-in-suit in light of these newly discovered documents.
 The defendants opposed VistaPrint Technologies Limited's request for a stay.
-Subsequent to the Court's decision, VistaPrint Technologies Limited submitted a request for reexamination of the patents-in-suit to the U.S. Patent Office.
-Pursuant to the Court's order, the stay will remain in place pending the resolution of the request for reexamination.
+On September 2, 2008, the Court granted VistaPrint Technologies Limited's request for a stay.
+Subsequent to the Court's decision, VistaPrint Technologies Limited submitted a request for reexamination of each of the patents-in-suit to the U.S. Patent Office.
+Pursuant to the Court's order, the stay will remain in place pending the resolution of the requests for reexamination.
+On October 28, 2008, a St. Paul, Minnesota law firm also filed requests with the U.S. Patent Office seeking reexamination of two of the three patents-in-suit.
+The name of the client who engaged the firm to prepare and file the reexamination requests was not disclosed by the firm, but we believe that the client was either Taylor Corporation or an affiliate of Taylor Corporation.
+We are unable to express an opinion as to the likely outcome of any such reexamination.